-opportunities to submit comments on October 31, 2013 and June 3, 2014.
-Gibson Dunn and Morgan Lewis submitted comments.
-For the reasons discussed below, the Order is hereby revised to add BHC, a wholly-owned subsidiary of Dole, as a responsible party in the Order based on information provided by Shell and Dole and in the files of the Regional Board.
+behalf of Dole and BHC, and Morgan Lewis, on behalf of Shell, submitted comments.
+For the reasons discussed below, the Order is hereby revised to add BHC, a wholly-owned subsidiary of Dole, as a responsible party in the Order based on information provided by Shell and Dole and other information in the files of the Regional Board.